 Accommodation, Dining and Entertainment

 Accommodation to suit all budgets can be found in the area.

-Serviced holiday apartments, holiday flats and self contained units, quaint bungalows, motels, caravan parks and holiday parks provide an affordable range of places to stay, while the resort developments at Casuarina to the south, offer 5 star beachside apartments or luxury holiday rentals, if that's your style.
+Serviced holiday apartments, holiday flats and self contained units, quaint bungalows, motels, caravan parks and holiday parks provide a range of affordable places to stay, while the resort developments at Casuarina to the south, offer 5 star beachside apartments or luxury holiday rentals, if that's your style.

 Alfresco dining is a feature of Marine Parade, with a wide variety of award winning restuarants offering world cuisines to tempt your tastebuds.

 On weekends, live entertainment is available at the local sporting clubs and hotels.

 Week long "Foodie" Festivals are now regular events on the local calendar, while monthly Farmers and Weekend Markets are held at beachside parks; with the Casuarina Farmers' Market on the 1st and 3rd Saturday and Kingscliff Lions Beachside Market on the 2nd and 4th Saturday.